 FAQ - Discussion #

-If you want to add a question or an answer suggestion, you can join the discussion on the discord server
+If you need support, want to ask a question or suggest an idea, you can join the discussion on the forum

 Is this robot ready ?

 No, this project started in 2019 is currently in slow progress mode and only have concept and simulation.
 The electronic design is still in progress.